Spread0x/isitfit/README.md

 while improving `isitfit` through your use cases.

 - The pilot program sign up form is at the bottom of the homepage https://www.autofitcloud.com.
-- To get in touch, you can use the contact form at https://www.autofitcloud.com/contact
+- To send a custom message, you can use the contact form at https://www.autofitcloud.com/contact
 - To follow news and version announcements, check https://reddit.com/r/autofitcloud  or  https://twitter.com/autofitcloud

 --